 More coming soon!Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!

-Why are you going to stop supporting my browser or operating system?
+Why have you stopped supporting my browser or operating system?

 Why block browsers instead of just making it clear they aren’t supported?